Chak-C/PBI_playlist_dashboard/README.md

       f) Speechiness, the presense of spoken words (not lyrics) in the track: 0.06/1
       g) Valence, music positiveness conveyed by the track: 0.46/1

-I will leave the determination of the meaning of scores for the reader to descide.
+I will leave the determination of the meaning of scores for the reader to decide.

 ### [4] Some other insights